 Signs of PND include;

 Low in mood

 Lack of self care.

 If you are suffering from signs of postnatal depression then contact your local health provider.
 I will be doing a future post of PND, so stay posted to find out more.

 As you can see sleep is one of the most important things a new mums needs to do.
-It effects the health of the whole family & can make a huge difference in your mental health.
-Life is so much easier when you are well rested & you will be able to enjoy your baby so much more.
+It effects the health of the whole family and can make a huge difference in your mental health.
+Life is so much easier when you are well rested and you will be able to enjoy your baby so much more.